YingkunZhou/i386-test/doc/jaleel2010high.md

 SRRIP did not degrade performance of the L1 or L2 caches.
 To ensure that SRRIP performs well at the LLC, we modified our hierarchy from a 3-level to a 2- level hierarchy by removing the L2 cache.
 For this 2-level hierarchy, both SRRIP and DRRIP outperform LRU by 4.8% and 10% respectively.
-Thus, RRIP is most applicable at the LLC where the temporal locality is filtered by smaller levels of the hierarchy7.
+Thus, RRIP is most applicable at the LLC where the temporal locality is filtered by smaller levels of the hierarchy (<sub>Recent studies [7, 18] have evaluated cache configurations where the linesize of the LLC is larger than the linesize of the L1 and L2 caches.
+For such configurations, DIP and RRIP require modifications to the hit promotion policy to filter the "false temporal locality" observed by the LLC.
+For example, re-references to different sectors of the large LLC cache line (due to spatial locality) should not update the LRU state while re-references to the same sector of the line should update the LRU state.</sub>).

 ### 6.7.
 Hardware Overhead and Design Changes